-The pair of structure are gravity-formed and hang in the double height spaces on either side of the Royal Festival Hall.
+The pair of structures are gravity-formed and hang in the double-height spaces on either side of the Royal Festival Hall.
 Each lightweight vessel has been crafted in aluminium and is clad in 3M's Solar Mirror Film.

 "Like the weaving of the many cultures found in London and around the world the structures are a reflection on the idea that working together through love and by embracing our differences leads to unimaginably wonderful results."